devab2081/ethical-hacking-learning-daily-log/Day-12/notes.md

-# Personal Notes – Day 12
+### Personal Notes

-- Short points
+- Penetration testing simulates attacks
+- Goes deeper than vulnerability assessment
+- Permission is required
-- Things to revise
+- Used to test real impact
-- Important reminders